Siixes/siixes.github.io/docs/_posts/2020-08-15-why-am-i-here.markdown

 ## An example as concrete as silly putty

 Let's say you're a SOC analyst.
-Now, maybe I have just been unlucky in the many analysts that I have known, but there have been quite a few that view their job as clicking through tickets.
+It is not abnormal for many SOC analysts to view their job as clicking through tickets.
 However, if we were to slightly switch the context, we could reframe that as:

 >  my role is to evaluate data points to determine risks to our company and react appropriately